Esma Sultan (daughter of Ahmed III)

-Early Life
+Life

+Birth

 Esma Sultan was born on 14 March 1726 in the Topkapı Palace.
 Her father was Sultan Ahmed.
 Her mother is uncertain: Hanife Kadın or Zeyneb Kadın, two of her father's consorts.
 She was nicknamed Büyük Esma (Esma "the eldest") to distinguish her by her niece Küçük Esma (Esma "the younger"), daughter of Abdülhamid I.

 When she was four, her father was dethronized and she was confined, with her half-sisters, her mother and her father's other consorts, in the Old Palace, until her marriage.

 Marriages

 In 1743, her cousin Sultan Mahmud I, arranged her marriage to Yakub Pasha.
 The marriage took place in February 1743 in the Kadırga Palace.
 Yakub Pasha died the same year.
 After his death, she married the governor of Adana, Yusuf Piri Mustafâ Pasha.
 After his death in 1751, she married Muhsinzade Mehmed Pasha, a vizier on 24 June 1758 in the Kadırga Palace.
-Her served as the Grand Vizier between 1765 and 1768, and later again between 1771 until his death in 1774.
+He served as the Grand Vizier between 1765 and 1768, and later again between 1771 until his death in 1774.
 With him she had a daughter.

 She is said to be curious about the west.
 She received the wife and mother-in-law of the Baron de Tott, the Hungarian nobleman who served as military adviser to the Turkish government for many years.
 She discussed with them the liberty of European women, and expressed the dissatisfaction that married her at a young age to an old man who treated her like a child.
 The pasha having died, she then married a younger man more to her liking, but the practice of sending the princesses husband to distant governorships kept them apart.

 Furthermore, Esma Sultan was very influential during the reigns of her half-brothers Mustafa III and specially Abdülhamid I, whom she was the favorite sister.
-It was she who reported to Abdülhamid that his Grand Vizier, Halil Hamid Pasha, was plotting to depose him in favor of Şehzade Selim.
+It was she who reported to Abdülhamid that his grand vizier, Halil Hamid Pasha, was plotting to depose him in favor of Selim III.

-Esma Sulta presumably had some sort of chronic eye problem, because she was treated by 3 successive eye specialists.
+Esma Sultan presumably had some sort of chronic eye problem, because she was treated by three successive eye specialists.
 First, Esma Sultan was treated by the Polish eye specialist Regina Salomea Pilsztynowa between 1759 and 1760.
 Then, Esma Sultan was operated on by the ophthalmologist Felice Tadini in 1766.
 Finally, a third eye specialist was sought for Esma Sultan from within the Ottoman Empire in January 1771.